loosenthedark/going-for-gold/README.md

 ## User Experience (UX)

-It is imperative in today's on-the-move, remote-working consumer landscape that an interactive frontend site such as Going for Gold be fully-responsive across a wide range of devices.
+It is imperative in today's on-the-move, remote-working consumer landscape that an interactive frontend site such as Going for Gold be fully-responsive across a wide range of devices and screen sizes.
 This overarching principle, coupled with a desire to create something sleek and modern-looking, informed my work from the first design sketch right through to the full production build.
-In terms of conceptual inspiration, the initial 'Eureka moment' came when the developer chanced upon [this thought-provoking Olympic-themed LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:6830398833353117697/).
+In terms of conceptual inspiration, my initial 'Eureka moment' arrived after coming across [this thought-provoking Olympic-themed LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:6830398833353117697/).
 Added to the fact that the Tokyo Games themselves had just concluded, this sent me down a rabbit hole of Olympics-related data, blog posts and visualisations of various kinds until a clear theme for the site began to emerge.
 [React](https://reactjs.org/), together with a selection of its tributary libraries and dependencies, was chosen to power things under the hood, as its speed and versatility when it comes to rendering (and rerendering) user interfaces is second to none.
-The developer chose to go it alone in terms of design/styling, so no frameworks like Bootstrap or Tailwind CSS were used in the application's stylesheet.
+I chose to go it alone in terms of design/styling, so no frameworks like Bootstrap or Tailwind CSS were used anywhere in the application's stylesheet.
+The project's title, meanwhile, is of course a respectful nod to [the greatest TV game show of all time](https://www.youtube.com/watch?v=lTjVNwYRCNk)

 ## Project design